-(7) The names, electronic mail addresses, and membership affiliations of one or two members of each of the proposing TCs who have been selected to represent the TC; provided that no individual named in the proposal shall be allowed to represent more than one TC in meeting this requirement.
+(7) The names, electronic mail addresses, and OASIS Organizational or Individual Membership affiliations of one or two members of each of the proposing TCs who have been selected to represent the TC; provided that no individual named in the proposal shall be allowed to represent more than one TC in meeting this requirement.

 (8) The name of the JC Convener.

 (9) The names of meeting sponsors, if any.